Other articles

 Both Classical Sanskrit 𑀫𑀭𑀓𑀢 marakata: "emerald" and Classical Greek μᾰ́ραγδος máragdos: "emerald" appear to be borrowed from a source like *maraktV.

 This is presumably a form closely related to the Phoenician brqt and Hebrew baréket: "emerald", from *b-r-ḳ: "shining, sparkling".
-Akkadian cognate baraqu: "shine" instead might have had an equivalent -t …
+Akkadian cognate baraqu: "shine" instead might have had …

 read more